 Did you know 6 seconds is all it takes to grab a person’s attention on the internet?
-No pressure guys, but when you’re posting content on your business pages you’ve gotta make those first few seconds count to stop the scroll.
+No pressure guys, but when you’re posting content on your business pages you’ve got to make those first few seconds count to stop the scroll.

 Want to find out how?
 I’ve got some handy tips in this blog!